alexalexyang/hayat/README.md

 # How to use

+## Clients

+Clients who need to talk arrive at the /anteroom page.
+They fill in their details and click submit.

+Upon the submission of the form, two main things happen:

+- Form details are sent to /clientprofile page.
+- Client is brought to /chatclient page to wait for a consultant to connect.

+Note:
+- Client will be disconnected if they don't speak for a while.
+I'll fix this hopefully soon.

-## Installation
+## Consultants

-The program is in two parts:
+### Registration

+A consultant must first register as an organisation at /register/org.
+The first consultant to do so will be the manager of this organisation.

+The manager can then invite other consultants to join at /invite.
+Here, the manager can choose to make other consultants managers or staff.
+Managers get to delete the whole organisation, other managers, and staff.

+**SEB, FOR THE PURPOSES OF TESTING, PLEASE USE secret_key_here AS YOUR ORGANISATION**

-### The /anteroom page
+### Clientlist page

-You'll probably need help for this one.
-You'll need to embed anteroom.html in an iframe or something anywhere on your own website.
-Replace "secret_key_here" in `token` with the organisation name you registered with.

-This allows you to maintain your own branding (that is, after I figure out how to let you use your own CSS without introducing security risks).

-### The rest of it

-There's no installation for the rest of the program.
-Register yourself as manager of your organisation at /register/org.

-Once you register and log in, you can invite other members of your staff to join at /invite.
-Set whether or not the invitee should be Manager or Staff.
-An email with a one-time-only link to a registration page will be emailed to the invitee.

-Managers get to delete the entire organisation, including all staff.
-So, be careful.

-## Clientlist

-Once you log in, you'll be brought to /clientlist.
+Log in at /login.
+Once logged in, the consultant is brought to the /clientlist page.
 Whenever clients start a chat, their username will appear on this page.
 Clicking it will open their profile inside an embedded window.

 Click "Chat now." after you're done reading their profile.
 Their chatroom will open in the same embedded window.

+Note:
+- Do not reload this page.
+All your chats will be gone.
+I'll work on this later.
+- Consultant will be disconnected if they don't speak for a while.
+I'll fix this hopefully soon.

 # Please note